batestin1/CHATBOT/README.md

 ------------------------------------------------------------------------------|:-------------------------------------------------------------------------:|
 <a href="https://github.com/batestin1/CHATBOT/tree/main/POKECHATBOT">  POKECHATBOT   				    | <p> This is a chatbot to show and reveal informations about Pokemons </p> |
 <a href="https://github.com/batestin1/CHATBOT/tree/main/CINEBOT">  CINEBOT  				            | <p> This is a chatbot to show and reveal informations about Movies </p>   |
+<a href="https://github.com/batestin1/CHATBOT/tree/main/BATESTINBOT">  BATESTIN BOT  				            | <p> This is a chatbot to show and reveal informations about profile linkedin </p>   |